pac4j/jee-pac4j/README.md

 The **j2e-pac4j** library is a J2E multi-protocols authentication and authorization client.

-It supports these 6 authentication mechanisms on client side :
+It supports these 7 authentication mechanisms on client side (redirection back and forth to an identity provider for login):

 1. OAuth (1.0 & 2.0)
 2. CAS (1.0, 2.0, SAML, logout & proxy)